What are Atomic Swaps & Why do we need them?

 Atomic swaps Benefits

 Decentralization is the most significant advantage of atomic swaps, excluding the need for centralized platforms or intermediaries.
 Cross-chain exchanges can take place without confidence between two, three (or more) parties.
 The level of security is high since users do not need to transfer their funds to a centralized exchange or to a third party.
 All transactions are made directly between user wallets.
 Such a p2p transaction type has lower operating costs, and thus, transaction fees are very small or non-existent.
-Atomic swaps allow users to exchange instantly and altcoins can be traded directly without use of Bitcoin or Ethereum as an intermediary coin.
+Atomic swaps allow users to exchange instantly and altcoins can be traded directly without the use of Bitcoin or Ethereum as an intermediary coin.

 Atomic swaps Disadvantages